Benji0187/quickstart/topics/activations.md

 # Activations
 You can activate subscribers using Pelion.
 You can activate subscribers using the **Inventory** or **Activate** section.
 This topic explains how to use the **Activate** section.

->**Info**: Documentation about activating subscriber using the **Inventory** section is available in the [User Guide](https://help.iot-x.com/userguide/inventory-management/inventory-management-user-actions/activating-devices-from-the-inventory-page).
+>**Info**: Documentation about activating subscribers using the **Inventory** section is available in the [User Guide](https://help.iot-x.com/userguide/inventory-management/inventory-management-user-actions/activating-devices-from-the-inventory-page).
----

 ## Overview
 Activating subscribers involves the following steps: